 The tertiary sector includes the commercial buildings, offices of private companies, banks, commercial and retail activities, private & governmental schools, hospitals and other activities, offering services beyond the control of the municipality.
-The annual electricity consumption for this sector is presented in the table as received from the utility company "EDL/Qadisha" and from the owners of backup diesel generators.
+The annual electricity consumption values are included in the residential sector consumption, as it is received from the utility company "EDL/Qadisha".